maciejg-git/litewind-alpine-documentation/documentation/sidepanel.md

 ### Opening sidepanel

 To open sidepanel simply dispatch `open-sidepanel` event anywhere in your application.
 The data in the event is the `id` of the sidepanel to open.

-### Sidepanel position

-By default sidepanel opens on the right.
-To swap it to the left side:
-- change the `right-0` to the `left-0` class on the main element
-- change the `translate` to the negative `-translate` class on the transition directive

 ### Modal sidepanel